A characterisation of F_q-conics of PG(2,q^3): Preliminaries

 \begin{result}\Label{result-conj} In $\PG(2,q^3)$, let $\bar \C$ be an $\Fq$-conic.
 If $\bar X\in \bar \Cplus$, then $\bar X^{\ocpi}, \bar X^{\ocpis}\in\bar \Cplus$.
 Further, in the quadratic extension $\PG(2,q^6)$, if $\bar Y\in\barCplusplus$, then $\bar Y^{\ocpii}\in\barCplusplus$, $i=1,\ldots,5$. \end{result}

-There are nine possible settings for an $\Fq$-conic of $\PG(2,q^3)$, depending on whether $\pi$ is secant, tangent, or exterior to $\li$; and whether $\Cplus$ is secant, tangent, or exterior to $\li$.
-This generates the eleven cases described in the next result; the proof of which is straightforward and is omitted.
+The Bruck-Bose representation of $\PG(2,q^3)$ is constructed using a line at infinity $\li$.
+In order to study $\Fq$-conics in the Bruck-Bose representation, we need to look at the position of an $\Fq$-conic in relation to $\li$.
+There are a total of eleven different settings for an $\Fq$-conic of $\PG(2,q^3)$ in relation to $\li$.
+These are described in the next result, the proof of which is straightforward and is omitted.

-\begin{result}\Label{Fqconic-cases} In $PG(2,q^3)$, let $\li$ denote the line at infinity.
+\begin{result}\Label{Fqconic-cases} In $\PG(2,q^3)$, let $\li$ denote the line at infinity.
 Let $\bar \pi$ be an $\Fq$-subplane and let $\ocpi$ be the collineation which fixes $\bar \pi$ pointwise as defined in (\ref{defcpi}).
 Let $\bar \C$ be an $\Fq$-conic in $\bar\pi$, let $\bar \Cplus$ be the unique $\Fqqq$-conic of $\PG(2,q^3)$ containing $\bar \C$, and in the extension to $\PG(2,q^6)$, let $\barCplusplus$ be the unique $\Fqqqqqq$-conic of $\PG(2,q^6)$ that contains $\bar\Cplus$.
 Let $\liplusplus$ denote the extension of $\li$ to $\PG(2,q^6)$. \begin{itemize}

 \item Suppose {\sl $\bar \pi$ is secant to $\li$}, then either \begin{enumerate}

 \item[\SI] {\sl $\bar\Cplus$ is secant to $\li$:\ } $\bar \C\cap \li=\{\bar P,\bar Q\}$, $\bar P\neq\bar Q$, $\bar P,\bar Q\in \bar \pi$. \item[\SII] {\sl $\bar\Cplus$ is tangent to $\li$:\ } $\bar \C\cap \li=\{\bar P\}$, $\bar P\in \bar \pi$.